How Do Fish Reproduce

 Some fish undertake a migratory adventure for the reproductive process; this can be done alone or in pairs, many or few kilometers away and is a ritual that can take several steps to spawn.
 This type of ritual is common in grouper and snapper fish.
 For this species, they seek the ideal place for mating year after year.

-If you'd like to read similar articles to How Do Fish Reproduce, we recommend you browse around our Pets category.
+If you want to read similar articles to How Do Fish Reproduce, we recommend you visit our Pets category.